Sarah Fogel has a full-time job, but she gets every other Friday off. She can thank the pandas for that.

-Christine Turner is the president and founder of her eponymous PR company, which she leads out of Denver, Colorado.
+Christine Turner is the eponymous president and founder of a PR company, which she leads out of Denver, Colorado.
 Turner employs 50 people in Denver, New York, Miami, Los Angeles, and Chicago.
 For at least a decade, Turner has allowed them to cut out early on a Friday.

 “We represent a lot of hotels, destinations, outdoor adventure opportunities, and we wanted to encourage people to live what we do,” Turner said.
 “It began organically, because we enjoyed leaving early on Fridays and going to the mountains.”

 “I really don’t care how people use it,” Turner added.
 “It’s up to them.
 There are weekends I use it to do errands, take the kids to the mountains, or go to spin class or yoga.
 I don’t think everyone goes out of town every single weekend, but it’s really nice to have the extra time.”

 A four day work week is not a possibility for everyone.
 When Rick Thelen, who has worked on his family-owned dairy farm in Elkhorn, Wisconsin for over 50 years, was asked about getting Fridays off, he laughed, “You’re not familiar with the dairy farm, apparently.”

 Thelen added: “A dairy farm works 24/7, seven days a week, holidays, no extra pay.
 You do your work, then you go socialize for a little bit, and then go get ready for tomorrow morning.”